 We must all be knowledgeable of the medical practice law in our respective states to practice Ayurveda legally.
 Simply do an online search for “[your state] medical practice act”.
 Most of these laws are written in simple, common sense language.

 Now… about those other 40 states.
 Ayurvedic practitioners in these remaining states have a more complicated task providing services.
-Some of these states’ statues provide a little leeway, but some are completely restrictive.
+Some of these states’ statutes provide a little leeway, but some are completely restrictive.
 The following excerpt is a good example of how restrictive statues can be, “any person who practices or attempts to practice… any system or mode of treating the sick or afflicted … or who diagnoses, treats, operates for, or prescribes for any ailment, blemish, deformity, disease, disfigurement, disorder, injury, or other physical or mental condition … without having a valid certificate… is guilty of a public offense”.
-This statue clearly prohibits all forms of treatment by any system for any ailment.
-Operating outside the statue leaves the practitioner open to both civil and criminal charges up to and including felony charges.
+This statute clearly prohibits all forms of treatment by any system for any ailment.
+Operating outside the statute leaves the practitioner open to both civil and criminal charges up to and including felony charges.
 This reflects poorly on both the individual practitioner and our entire profession.
-Again, it is very important that you have read and understand your state’s statutes.
+Again, it is very important that you have read and understood your state’s statutes.